Sunday, September 8, 2024

 Again, I have never said for certain that this was the building.
 In my earlier writings I had believed it MIGHT BE the location, but was never certain, thus the reason why I never published a photo of the building in my book or my blogs.
 I have only stated the California Lodge was located at California and Main Street in Stockton.

-Per the 1895 Sanborn Maps, this property was actually the COMMERCIAL HOTEL not the California Lodge, and it was so prior to 1906 and after that time period.
+Per the 1895 Sanborn Maps, this property was actually listed as the COMMERCIAL HOTEL not the California Lodge, and it was so prior to 1906 and after that time period.
 And as you can see below, each corner of the street had some sort of lodging house as well.

 1895 Sanborn Map